Why PS4 Keeps Crashing

 Fix 2: Clean up Game Disc

 If PS4 keeps crashing or rebooting after you insert the game disc, there’s likely something wrong with the disc.
-It is because that a dirty, scratched, or cracked game disc can result in PS4 crash error.
-Therefore, you should check if your game disc when encountering PS4 crashing issue.
+It is because a dirty, scratched, or cracked game disc can result in a PS4 crash error.
+Therefore, you should check if your game disc when encountering a PS4 crashing issue.